 If you actively provide your consent to us along with your email address and/or mobile phone number, we may contact you for marketing purposes by email or text message.
-By subscribing to MND Association emails or opting in to email communication from the MND Association, you grant us the right to use the email for both email marketing purposes and advertisement targeting.
+By subscribing to MND Association emails or opting in to email communication from the MND Association, you grant us the right to use the email for both email marketing purposes and online advertisement targeting.

 If you have provided us with your postal address or telephone number we may send you direct mail or telephone you about our work unless you have told us that you would prefer not to receive such information.
 Before making a marketing call to you if you have not consented to these calls we will check your number against the Telephone Preference Service and only call you if you number is not present.

 It is always your choice as to whether you want to receive information about our work, how we raise funds and the ways you can get involved through volunteering, campaigning and financially, for instance through fundraising event and appeals.
 If you do not want us to use your personal information in these ways please indicate your preferences when we collect your data.